 For a full analysis of this week's move in mortgage rates, go to www.bankrate.com

 The survey is complemented by Bankrate's weekly Rate Trend Index, in which a panel of mortgage experts predicts which way the rates are headed over the next seven days.
-There is no clear consensus this week, with 45 percent expecting mortgage rates to remain more or less unchanged, while 33 percent forecast continued increases.
-Just 22 percent predict a decline in mortgage rates over the next week.
+The majority of respondents – 70 percent - predict further increases in mortgage rates, and just 30 percent expect mortgage rates to hold at present levels.
+Interestingly, none of the panelists forecast a decline in mortgage rates in the coming week.